-- AB.
-Findings Adjustment Permits.
-The Director may approve, or conditionally approve a Floating Home Exception Adjustment Permit only if all of the following findings are made: - 1.
-The requested exceptionadjustment will not adversely or substantially diminish: - a.
+- A. Findings.
+The Director may approve, or conditionally approve a Floating Home Exception Permit only if all of the following findings are made: - 1.
+The requested exception will not adversely or substantially diminish: - a.
 Light and ventilation to floating homes berthed adjacent to the proposed floating home; and - b.
 Existing views and/or view corridors enjoyed by owners or tenants of neighboring or adjoining floating homes and floating home sites.
 The term "neighbor" is not to be construed to mean the owners or occupants of land-based properties or improvements. - 2.
-The size of the requested adjustment exception is: - a.
+The size of the requested exception is: - a.
 Comparable and compatible with the size of neighboring floating homes; and - b.
 Will not encroach into any right-of-way, fairway, adjoining berth or any required open space. - 3.
-The requested exceptionadjustment is the minimum necessary to satisfy the objectives sought by the owner and/or builder of the floating home. - 4.
-The requested exceptionadjustment will not result in any detriment to other floating homes in the immediate vicinity of the proposed floating home. - 5.
-The exceptionadjustment will not result in public health and safety hazards, including applicable fire safety standards.
+The requested exception is the minimum necessary to satisfy the objectives sought by the owner and/or builder of the floating home. - 4.
+The requested exception will not result in any detriment to other floating homes in the immediate vicinity of the proposed floating home. - 5.
+The exception will not result in public health and safety hazards, including applicable fire safety standards.